jluk/ACC-Documentation/README.md

 ## Examples
 * Try out the new Azure CLI 2.0
-* SSH directly from the Azure Portal
 * Manage resources via GUI or CLI, side-by-side
-* Test documentation scripts without leaving your browser
+* Run scripts on Azure resources without leaving your browser

 ## Pricing
 The Cloud Console is a free service to all Azure customers.
 Regular storage costs apply if mounting an Azure file share.